josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/⚖️_equanimitas_and_the_stiff_upper_lip.md

 ## ✨ Stardust

-equanimitas, stiff upper lip, british governance culture, emotional restraint, institutional composure, shame culture, reputational lock-in, british elite systems, proceduralism, emotional containment
+aequanimitas, equanimitas, stiff upper lip, british governance culture, emotional restraint, institutional composure, shame culture, reputational lock-in, british elite systems, proceduralism, emotional containment

 ---

 ## 🏮 Footer

-*⚖️ Equanimitas and the Stiff Upper Lip* is a living node of the **Polaris Protocol**.
+*⚖️ Aequanimitas and the Stiff Upper Lip* is a living node of the **Polaris Protocol**.
 It documents how emotional restraint became embedded within British governance and institutional culture as a stabilising technology, and how this affects accountability, conflict processing, and institutional adaptation.

 > 📡 Cross-references: